alanmaizon/love_first/README.md

 ### **Version Control & Deployment:**
 - Git for version control.
-- Deploy front-end with Vercel and back-end with AWS or Heroku.
+- Deploy front-end and back-end with Render.

 ---